What is a planning permit?

 Minister for Planning’s power to ‘call in’ decisions

-The minister can call in an application if:
+Under section 97B of the PE Act, the Planning Minister can call in an application if: